 traditional dogma: large volume fluid resuscitation

 - There is no evidence to support massive volume administration.
-Available prospective studies show that more aggressive fluid administration increases rates of infection, abdominal compartment syndrome, ARDS, and death.10 11
+Available prospective studies show that more aggressive fluid administration increases rates of infection, abdominal compartment syndrome, ARDS, and death. 🌊 (19187641, 20819621)

 - A reasonable approach to resuscitation is probably similar to a septic shock resuscitation:

-- Give fluid based on hemodynamic assessment (e.g. with ultrasonography).
-Most patients may benefit from a moderate amount of fluid initially (e.g. 2-4 liters total over the first day).
+- Give fluid based on hemodynamic assessment (e.g., with ultrasonography).
+Patients may benefit from a moderate amount of fluid initially (e.g., ~2 liters total over the first day).

-- Don't give much fluid after the initial resuscitation (e.g. beyond 12-24 hours).
-Following stabilization, it's generally wise to target an even fluid balance (inputs = outputs).
+- Don't give much fluid after the initial resuscitation (e.g., beyond 12-24 hours).
+Following stabilization, it's generally wise to target an even fluid balance.

-- Use vasopressors (e.g. norepinephrine) early, as needed to maintain an adequate MAP.
-This may reduce the amount of fluid given, thereby reducing the risk of abdominal compartment syndrome (more on this below).
+- Use vasopressors (e.g., norepinephrine) early, as needed to maintain an adequate MAP.
+This may reduce the amount of fluid given, thereby reducing the risk of abdominal compartment syndrome.

 - Be careful about the use of fluid-responsiveness in these patients.
-Even if the patient is fluid-responsive, administered fluid will rapidly leak out of the vascular space.
-Pancreatitis patients will often be fluid-responsive regardless of how much fluid they are given.
+Pancreatitis patients are usually fluid-responsive, but administered fluid may rapidly leak out of the vascular space.

 - Patients will often develop renal failure due to acute tubular necrosis.
 This doesn't respond to additional fluid administration.